-- Mango Butter intensely moisturizes, locking and sealing in moisture
+- Blended with Mango Butter for an intense moisturizing experience, sealing in moisture

 The Camille Rose deep conditioner contains all the favorite oils and butter you’d want.
 Manuka honey, mango butter, aloe vera, hemp seed oil, blue-green algae, and a host of other vitamins – this conditioner is an all-in-one spa for your hair.

 The minerals and vitamins from the all-natural ingredients offer plenty of nutrition to your cells.
 It’s a perfect treatment for low porosity hair types that are particularly facing dry, damaged, and limp hair strands.
 And to add icing to the cake – the conditioner smells completely like mint chocolate chip.
 Nourishing and delicious – your hair will love every bit of this treatment.

 - tgin Honey Miracle Hair Mask is like an instant make over for dry, damaged or colored treated hair.